Fellows - Class of 2018

 Margaret Damiano is responsible for managing the financial, capital, and personnel aspects of the affiliation agreement between the two organizations.
-Prior to this role Margaret worked for UCSF at ZSFG for approximately 11 years in leadership roles in multiple departments.
-Before joining UCSF, Margaret worked at various consulting firms and industries in the Bay Area.
-Margaret received her BBA degree from the University of Michigan and her MBA from the University of San Francisco.
+Prior to this role, Damiano worked for UCSF at ZSFG for approximately 11 years in leadership roles in multiple departments.
+Before joining UCSF, Damiano worked at various consulting firms and industries in the Bay Area.
+Damiano received her BBA degree from the University of Michigan and her MBA from the University of San Francisco.

 Karen T. Harris, RN, MSN, WHNP-BC

 Chief Nurse and Operations Executive, Henry Ford West Bloomfield Hospital

 Karen Harris has over 29 years of experience in healthcare and earned both her Bachelor of Science in Nursing and her Master of Science in Nursing degrees from Wayne State University.
 She has been a consultant for AWHONN Consulting Group, and Dynamics Research Corporation, where she performed site assessments, perinatal risk assessments, lectures, and training on teamwork behaviors.
 For many years, Harris served as a clinical nurse specialist for intrapartum, antepartum, and women’s health for an organization that had over 6,600 births.
 She is certified as a women’s health nurse practitioner and served as a regional perinatal coordinator.
 Harris has held various leadership positions with the Association of Women's Health, Obstetric, and Neonatal Nurses including: 2015 national president; Michigan section chair; and 2008 AWHONN Convention co-chair.
 Harris is a published author in peer-reviewed nursing journals and has lectured throughout the nation.